38th Annual Chautauqua Weekend 2017

 To find out how you can make a difference visit the Saint John’s Foundation website.

-Karter White is the Event Production Manager at the Saint John’s Foundation serving Providence Saint John’s Health Center and John Wayne Cancer Institute.
+Karter White is the Event Production Manager at the Saint John’s Foundation serving Providence Saint John’s Health Center and Saint John’s Cancer Institute.
 She manages program development, creative and multimedia production, and communication for special events.
 Karter oversees the Foundation’s fundraising events for PNI.

 Zara Jethani, MS, MBA, is the marketing director for the Pacific Neuroscience Institute.
 Her background is in graphic design, molecular genetics research and healthcare marketing.